SemGuS-git/semgus-git.github.io/language.md

 #### `synth-term`: The Synthesis Objective
 The `synth-term` command defines the term to be synthesized.
-Note that the solution to a SemGuS problem is a term, not a function, because imperative semantics are supported.
+Note that the solution to a SemGuS problem is a term, not a function, as imperative semantics must be supported.
 ```lisp
 (synth-term max2 E.Term (<...grammar...>))
 ```